SAKryukov/microtonal-fabric/article/src/article.md

 This is not the case for microtonal systems.
 For consistency, generalization and simplification, any subset of notes can be chosen, even the empty set, but no more than one alteration per zone.
 Note that 6th and 7th zones are not united for microtonal systems, because generally there is no [enharmonically equivalent](https://en.wikipedia.org/wiki/Enharmonic) between 6th and 7&minus;; by the same reasons, there are no empty table cells for altered notes.

-The chord [inversions](https://en.wikipedia.org/wiki/Inversion_(music)) are created by the check boxes "/2" and "/4", which lower a note by one or two octaves.
+The chord [inversions](https://en.wikipedia.org/wiki/Inversion_(music)) are created by the check boxes "/2" and "/4", which lower notes by one or two octaves.

 The same system of chord selection, based on shared JavaScript code, is used for "big" chromatic lattice keyboard.
 Such selection provides the only way to play a chord in one click.